 Set the parameters of this estimator.
 Modification of the sklearn method to allow unknown kwargs.
-This allows using the full range of xgboost parameters that are not defined as member variables in sklearn grid search. :returns: :rtype: self
+This allows using the full range of xgboost parameters that are not defined as member variables in sklearn grid search.

-Bases: xgboost.sklearn.XGBModel, object
+class xgboost.XGBClassifier(objective='binary:logistic', kwargs) Bases: xgboost.sklearn.XGBModel, object